 Section 2.
 The duties of the Officers are as follows:

 Section 1.
 The affairs of the Association shall be managed by the Executive Committee, within the framework of the Constitution and By-Laws of IBEFA.

 Section 2.
 Members of the Executive Committee shall include:

-Section 5.
-The President and Chairman plus five other Members of the Executive Committee (a minimum of six) will constitute a quorum.
+Section 4.
+The President plus five other Members of the Executive Committee (a minimum of six) will constitute a quorum.
 If there is a tie vote at any Executive Committee meeting, the final decision will be made by the President.

 Section 1.
-The President shall have power to appoint such Special Committees as he or she considers necessary for the functioning of the Association.
+The President shall have power to appoint such Special Committees as he/she considers necessary for the functioning of the Association.
 Such Committees must be approved by the Executive Committee.